GoPro: Chips

 Starting from the HERO6 GoPro stopped using Ambarella SoC's and started making their own, starting with the GP1.

 GoPro GP1

-The GoPro GP1 is their own System-on-Chip with the main task of image processing.
+The GoPro GP1 is their own SoC with the main task of image processing.
 It replaces the earlier used Ambarella SoC's and launched in the GoPro HERO6.
 The SoC was designed in collaboration with Socionext.

 The GP1 encodes video in the H.265 codec, also known as HEVC.
-The available resolutions are 4K60, 2.7K120 and 1080p240 unstabilized or 4K30, 2.7K60 and 1080p120 digitally stabilized.
+The available resolutions are 4k60, 2.7k120 and 1080p240 unstabilized or 4k30, 2.7k60 and 1080p120 digitally stabilized.

 GoPro GP2

-The GoPro GP2 is the second generation System-on-Chip.
+The GoPro GP2 is the second generation SoC.
 It replaces the earlier used GP1 SoC's and launched in the GoPro HERO10.
+It's manufactured on TSMC's 12FFC FinFET process.